 CORPORATE RESPONSIBILITY

 As a longtime owner and operator of regional gaming and hotel facilities, we have sought to operate by the highest standards.
 Our management team has prioritized strong regulatory compliance, financial discipline and oversight.
 We have worked to contribute to each of our communities across the country, act as good neighbors, and support our employees and their families.
+We have integrated those beliefs with our strategy of thoughtful, profitable expansion.

 • Our Board of Directors includes one LGBT+ director;